Bring on Brazil: World Cup fever grips disbelieving Russia

-Russian fans danced in the streets of Kaliningrad on the Baltic and kissed strangers in Vladivostok in the Far East after their team defied all expectations to reach the World Cup quarter-finals.
+Russians danced in the streets of Kaliningrad on the Baltic and kissed strangers in Vladivostok in the Far East after their team defied all expectations to reach the World Cup quarter-finals.

-Russian fans danced in the streets of Kaliningrad on the Baltic and kissed strangers in Vladivostok in the Far East after their team defied all expectations to reach the World Cup quarter-finals.
+Russians danced in the streets of Kaliningrad on the Baltic and kissed strangers in Vladivostok in the Far East after their team defied all expectations to reach the World Cup quarter-finals.

-In the Black Sea resort of Sochi, thousands of fans with Russian flags draped around their shoulders watched a giant screen transfixed and cars in central Moscow honked from dusk till dawn.
+An elegantly dressed crowd of ballet watchers erupted in cheers when the result was announced at the intermission in Saint Peterburg and cars in central Moscow honked from dusk till dawn.

-A mixture of disbelief and jubilation is gripping the host nation after their team pulled off one of the biggest World Cup upsets in recent memory, sending 2010 champions Spain packing after a penalty shootout decided their last-16 tie.
+Disbelief and jubilation is gripping the host nation after their team pulled off one of the biggest World Cup upsets in recent memory by beating 2010 champions Spain in a penalty shootout in the last 16.

-The penalty shootout turned goalkeeper Igor Akinfeev into a national hero after a backs-to-the-wall performance in which they had just over a quarter of possession.
+The dramatic ending turned goalkeeper Igor Akinfeev into a national hero after a backs-to-the-wall performance in which Russia controlled the ball roughly a quarter of the time.

 "What is there to hide, we were hoping for penalties," Akinfeev admitted to reporters.